manasvi111/rrj-manasvi111/README.md

 For the external community code, I worked in actual community by helping them with their documentation and contrbuting file.
 After making changes, I submitted pull requests for review by the Workbox team.
 I already merged the branch and waiting for them to give me any comments or suggestion about how I can improve or what I missed.

 Please have a look at my work of my actual [project-readme](https://github.com/manasvi111/workbox/blob/optional/project-Readme.md) file of the external community contrbution.

+# Reflections:
+## Internal Community code:
+- By working on this assignment, I got to know about many things such as; this may sounds silly but earlier I didn't know how to create and close the issues, how can I comment on others work, what could be my contribution to thers and how others can effectively use this feature that was completely new to me like I never discovered that feature of the github because I never had to.
+- secondly, the way of creating fork and branches to work on those issues was also new to me.
+- But ultimately after connecting all the dots that all makes sense and it was great experience to work on that feature.

+## External Community Code:
+- For the person who never seen such things this was the huge step to work on the external community.
+But from finding the potential project for my self to contribute in it I learnt many major factors of the real world.
+- The way of they all are working, the system, team work, management, contrbution, problem solving, testing all the major roles of the execution I learnt in this module.
+And this was the wonderful experince overall.

+## Reseach and Journal:
+- Along with the other assignments, we were assigned to do this journal.
+It was helpful for me to follow the steps one by one for the better understanding and to stick onto the required and recommended things only.
+By this activity I was clear about what to do only so it helped me to avoid the confusion.
+And believe me this was the big help.